Harriet A. Roche: Overview

-Miss Harriet Mills was born on 10 July 1835 in Bishop's Hull, England, to solicitor Thomas Milliken Mills and his wife Ann Benton Mills.
+Roche was born on 10 July 1835 in Bishop's Hull, England, to solicitor Thomas Milliken Mills and his wife Ann Benton Mills.
 Her father died when his wife was only 25.
 She supported herself and her daughters by teaching.

 Education

-Miss Harriet Mills, while not Canadian born, can be considered a Canadian woman author.
+Roche, while not Canadian born, can be considered a Canadian woman author.
 She emigrated from England to Canada in 1851, with her mother (Mrs. Mills).

 They were followed by her older sister Mary Louisa (Miss Mills).
 They had to travel by sea, river and portage, by way of Hudson Bay, to reach the Red River Colony.
 When she followed them, Miss Mills traveled from York Factory under the care of Mr. Thos.
 Sinclair.

 Mrs. Mills and her two daughters came to the settlement to take over a girls' school established by Bishop David Anderson.

 A new building was erected for the school and it was given the name of St. Cross.
 Mrs. Mills is said to have been very thorough in her instruction and management.
 The young ladies were trained in all the social etiquette of the day in addition to the more solid education imparted.
 Miss Mills (the elder daughter) assisted her mother with the music and modern languages.
 Miss Harriet Mills (the younger daughter) was more of a companion to the girls, and accompanied them on walks, in winter on the frozen river, in summer towards the plain.

 On 4 March 1856, Mary Louisa Mills (the elder daughter) was married to Francis Godschall Johnson, recorder of Rupert's Land, afterwards Judge Johnson, and for a time governor of Assiniboia.
 Later still, he was created Sir Francis Johnson, and a judge of the supreme court of Canada.

 Soon after her elder daughter's marriage Mrs. Mills left Red River.